Aligning the c-suite with cyber risk management

-The short-term benefits of such a strategy are not worth the long-term costs.
-To succeed in the post-pandemic era, organizations must reconcile this business-IT stand-off and come to a shared understanding about cybersecurity as a key element of business risk.
-This will enable organizations to maximize their business potential by embedding security into everything they do from day one, rather than play catch-up years down the line after a costly breach.
+The short-term benefits of such a strategy are not worth the cyber risk, which includes financial losses and reputational damage.
+To succeed in the post-pandemic era of hybrid or remote workforces, organizations must reconcile this business-IT stand-off and come to a shared understanding about cyber risk as a key element of business risk.
+This will enable organizations to better understand, communicate, and mitigate cyber risk across the enterprise, maximizing their business potential and avoiding costly breaches.

 Disagreements aren’t only between IT leaders and the C-suite, friction between IT and business decision makers runs throughout organizations.
 Case in point: IT leaders are nearly twice as likely as their counterparts to believe that ultimate responsibility for managing and mitigating risk should be with their own colleagues or the CISO.

 This friction is already having a notable impact on organizations.
 Over half reported that their attitude towards cyber risk varies from month to month.
 This kind of inconsistency is the exact opposite of what’s needed: a stable, well-planned strategy built on best practices and clear insight into the risk environment.